ESRS Compliance Framework

 Background and problem

-Imagine being a recruiter.
+Imagine being a hotel sustainability manager.

 Learnings